 You can see that if Villanova and Virginia made a baby with Villanova’s offense and Virginia’s defense it would be well off the chart, easily the best team of all time.
 One might conclude that it’s not possible for a team to simultaneously have an offense and defense that good.

 In 2002, Duke finished first in both offensive and defensive efficiency, something that hasn’t been duplicated since.
-But looking at the Universe back then, one can see what while Duke was really good, they weren’t any better relative to the rest of college hoops than Villanova was this season.
+But looking at the Universe back then, one can see that while Duke was really good, they weren’t any better relative to the rest of college hoops than Villanova was this season.
 Their dual efficiency titles were aided by not having any unbalanced teams at the top of the rankings.

 The horizontal axis still has meaning, too.
 The farther right a team is, the more their offense is better than their defense.
-It is obvious from the plot that the most offensively-imbalanced team was William & Mary since it is the closest to the right edge of the plot.
+It is obvious from the 2018 Universe that the most offensively-imbalanced team was William & Mary since it is the closest to the right edge of the plot.
 (Pro tip: You can click on a dot to see the team at that location.
 You can then click on the team name to go its scouting report.)